Skip to footer content

 VB .NET

-How to Create Multipage TIFF Images?
+How Do You Create Multipage TIFF Images?

 For scenarios requiring a single multipage TIFF file instead of separate files, IronPDF supports creating consolidated multipage TIFF images.
-This is particularly useful for archival purposes where you need to maintain document integrity in a single file.
+This approach is particularly useful for archival purposes where you need to maintain document integrity in a single file.

 Imports System.IO